-The plans shall cover all areas of the Facility and shall include an updated drainage map for the Facility.
-The Discharger shall identify on a map of appropriate scale the areas that contribute runoff to the permitted discharge points (e.g., materials storage and processing areas); describe the activities in each area and the potential for contamination of storm water runoff and the discharge of hazardous waste/material.
+Each plan shall cover all areas of the Facility and shall include an updated drainage map for the Facility.
+The Discharger shall identify on a map of appropriate scale the areas that contribute runoff to the permitted discharge point; describe the activities in each area and the potential for contamination of storm water runoff and the discharge of hazardous waste/material; and address the feasibility of containment and/or treatment of storm water.
+The plans shall be reviewed annually and at the same time.
+Updated information shall be submitted within 30 days of revision.